 3.3 Interface filters

-An interface filter is an IPv4/IPv6 or MAC ACL that restricts traffic allowed to enter or exit a subinterface.
+An interface filter is an IPv4 or IPv6 ACL that restricts traffic allowed to enter or exit a subinterface.
+IPv4 and IPv6 ACLs can be applied to a subinterface to restrict IP traffic entering or exiting that subinterface.